Reclaimed Mushroom Wood

 While this may not seem to be relevant for reclaiming wood…it is!
 Mushroom Wood is typically cut from hemlock or cypress wood and is used to line the walls of mushroom houses located predominantly in Eastern Pennsylvania.

 There are two different processes for growing mushrooms – one requires lining the wood walls of mushroom houses with fabric on which the mushrooms grow.
 The second process leaves the mushroom board walls uncovered.
 Both processes allow the enzymes in the mushroom soil to eat away the surface of the wood, creating contours and variations in the wood and a very unique look which we refer to as Quaker Board or Mushroom Wood.
-Leaving the fabric off of the walls allows the enzymes to create deeper contours resulting in a more highly textured wood facing, reminiscent of driftwood – thus, the term Nautical Wood.
 Every few decades, the wood is replaced, making Reclaimed Mushroom Wood readily available to us and to you!

-Our Mushroom Wood comes in three varieties: Quaker Board, Nautical Wood and Whitewashed Mushroom.
+Our Mushroom Wood is currently available in two varieties: Quaker Board and Whitewashed Mushroom.

-Quaker Board has the least amount of texture.
+Quaker Board has a good amount of texture.